civol/HDLRuby/tuto/tutorial_sw.md

 #### 3.2.2.
 How to write a structured programming algorithm in a sequencer

 Now, when we speak about algorithms, we often think about software constructs like `if` for conditional executions and `for` for loops.
 Unfortunately, in HW design this is usually not that simple at all...
 But for the HDLRuby sequencers, it is indeed that simple: all these control statements are supported without any limitation.
-The only thing you have to be careful about is their name: to avoid confusion with the Ruby language, their names are all prefixed with an `s` (for *sequencer*), e.g, you have to use `sif` for doing an *if*.
+The only thing you have to be careful about is their name: to avoid confusion with the Ruby language, their names are all prefixed with an `s` (for *sequencer*), e.g., you have to use `sif` for doing an *if*.

 In detail here is a list of the control statements you can use within a sequencer: